Interactive flat panel displays (IFPDs) with infrared touch screens are gaining popularity in recent years.

 - 3 How To Install An Infrared Touch Screen Interface (Overlay)?

 - 4 Benefits Of Infrared Touch Screen Technology

 - 5 Difference Between Capacitive And Infrared Touch Screen

 What Is An Infrared Touchscreen?

-An infrared touch screen consists of an LCD monitor, IR touch frame, infrared touch overlay.
+An infrared touch screen consists of an LCD monitor, IR touch frame, and infrared touch overlay.

 Commonly, the overlay is a piece of protective glass hemmed in by the IR touch frame, in which Infrared LEDs and photodetectors are embedded.
 A kind of optical bezel will be inserted between the glass and the frame to fix the frame and transmit infrared light emitted by those LEDs.